COMMUNITY CALENDAR of EVENTS

 Compiled by Shirley Nadeau with QCT staff shirley@qctonline.com

 Feb.
 11 to 22 – The 66th Quebec International Pee-Wee Hockey Tournament takes place at the Videotron Centre and the Guy Lafleur Pavilion, where the best youth (under-12) hockey players and teams on the planet will compete for the tournament’s top honours.
-In addition to the on-ice action, a superb program awaits spectators.
+In addition to the on-ice action, a superb program of events awaits hockey fans.
 For more details, visit tournoipee-wee.qc.ca/en.

-Feb 13 to 21 – Sirius XM presents the 12th Le Phoque OFF festival of alternative music.
-Some 100 musicians will be highlighted.
+Feb 13 to 21 – Sirius XM presents the 12th Le Phoque OFF alternative music festival with some 100 musicians.
 “More than just a festival, Le Phoque OFF is now a central hub of Quebec’s emerging alternative music scene.
 This festival, made for and by the artists, moulds what is and what will be the music and its industry!
-We take everything that is bold, avant-garde and artistically wacky to fill you with new releases, ideas, experiences, emotions and friendships!
+We take everything that is bold, avant-garde and artistically wacky to fill you with new releases, ideas, experiences, emotions and friendships!”
 For details, visit phoqueoff.com/en.

 Feb.
-14 to 22 – The Pentathlon des Neiges, the largest outdoor winter event in Canada, takes place on the Plains of Abraham in the heart of Quebec City.
-For details of the competitions – bicycle, snowshoeing, skating, cross-country skiing or running – for individuals or groups of people of all ages and experience, visit pentathlondesneiges.com/en/.
+14 to 22 – The Pentathlon des Neiges takes place on the Plains of Abraham in the heart of Quebec City.
+Athletes of all ages and levels of experience will face the challenge of biking, snowshoeing, skating, cross-country skiing and running on the Plains in a range of individual and team events.
+To learn more, visit pentathlondesneiges.com/en.

 JH Partners promotes the personal and collective well-being of English speakers in the Quebec City region by offering a range of health promotion programs across seven sites, including the Jeffery Hale Pavilion.
 Learn more at jhpartners.net.